alitarraf/covent19/README.md

 This repository is a collection of information about the global Open Innovation Effort to Design a Rapidly Deployable Mechanical Ventilator, and an attempt at solidifying a practical design for low resource countries.

 # Motivation
-I summarised my reasons for starting this project on this post: https://medium.com/@alitarraf/makers-against-covid19-with-diy-ventilators-cece301787f0?sk=f5902e88e8bedd746325b3d50259d661
+I summarised motivations for this project on this post: https://medium.com/@alitarraf/makers-against-covid19-with-diy-ventilators-cece301787f0?sk=f5902e88e8bedd746325b3d50259d661